Aaron J. Chalfin

 Research Interests

-My current research focuses on the costs and benefits of policing, the preferences of police officers, place-based crime prevention and the determinants of crime victimization.
+My current research focuses on the costs and benefits of policing, place-based crime prevention and the determinants of crime victimization.
 I am also interested in the advancement of social science research methods and have written on topics such as measurement errors in observational data, measuring spatial crime concentration and the empirical implications of administrative data linking.
 Prior to joining the faculty at Penn, I spent two years at the University of Chicago Crime Lab where I remain an affiliated researcher.
-I am also a Senior Fellow at the Niskanen Center and a faculty research fellow at the National Bureau of Economic Research.
+I am also a Senior Fellow at the Niskanen Center and a research associate at the National Bureau of Economic Research and serve on editorial boards at the Journal Policy Analysis & ManagementCriminology & Public Policy and Justice Quarterly.

 Selected Publications